jwmason/Stock-Price-Predictor/README.md

     ```bash
     ng serve
     ```
-The frontend will be running on ]http://localhost:4200/](http://localhost:4200/)
+The frontend will be running on [http://localhost:4200/](http://localhost:4200/).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+- Yahoo Finance for data fetching.
+- Tensorflow for the LSTM neural network model.
+- Angular and Flask communities for their contributions and support.